What you need for the ultimate Pilates ring workout

 Trideer Extra Thick Exercise Ball for Balance and Stability

-Get more out of your Pilates ring workout by adding this exercise ball for additional stability.
-This anti-burst exercise ball can be used in conjunction with your Pilates ring in a series of movements to provide better posture.
-Helpful in supporting your legs while curling upward to perform upper-body workouts with a Pilates ring.
+Get more out of your ring workout by adding this exercise ball for additional stability.
+This anti-burst exercise ball can be used in conjunction with your ring in a series of movements to provide better posture.
+It’s helpful in supporting your legs while curling upward to perform upper-body workouts with a Pilates ring.

 Sold by Amazon

-A comfortable yoga mat is essential for an effective Pilates ring workout routine.
+A comfortable mat is essential for an effective Pilates ring workout routine.
 This thick, anti-slip mat is lightweight, great for travel and eco-friendly.

 Sold by Amazon

-A stylish and functional Pilates outfit that won’t get in the way of your flexibility and mobility while performing a wide range of Pilates exercises.
+This stylish, functional Pilates outfit won’t get in the way of your flexibility and mobility while performing a wide range of Pilates exercises.
 It provides good coverage and comfort for a variety of active uses.

 Sold by Amazon